Voggastur/full-stack-framework-project/README.md

 ## 1. UX <a name="UX"></a>

-I decided to build an e-commerce store for the sister of my wife who is quite handy making bags and clothes.
+I decided to build an e-commerce store for Lidya, who is the sister of my wife and quite handy making various apparel.
 I have mixed in some of her real content with bags, shirts and shoes found on the web.

 The admin will have the ability to manipulate store items, via CRUD functionality.

 There will also be a FAQ messageboard for interaction with users, the admin can delete questions he doesn't like and answer the one he likes.
 A Contact page will also be present for private concerns with email functionality in the backend via emailJS.
+Emails sent via the Contact page are sent to v3x0rx014@gmail.com, my own email.

-Product Reviews will also be present for authenticated users, limit one review per product and user, however every product shall be able to hold more than 1 review from different users.
+Product Reviews have been implemented, and authenticated users can also write one, limit one review per product and user, however every product shall be able to show more than 1 review.

-User authentication checks happen frequently across the page so creating a User Profile is mandatory for most interactions except for browsing wares and FAQ pages.
+User authentication checks happen frequently across the page so creating a User Profile is mandatory for most interactions except for browsing.

 When testing payment I always used the VISA option:
 Card: 4242 4242 4242 4242

-Expiry date shall be in the future, although I never type a year more than 5 years into the future.
+Expiry date shall be in the future, although I never used a year more than 5 years into the future.
-CV2 can be any 3 numbers and the postcode I always matched with my delivery adress postcode.
+CV2 can be any 3 numbers and the postcode I always matched with my delivery adress postcode, but I don't think there are any checks.

 <a href="#TableContents">Back to Table of Contents</a>